MicrosoftDocs/common-data-model-and-service/common-data-model/health-accelerator.md

 - support for building canvas and model-driven apps in PowerApps
 - support for extending the model with custom entities, forms, and relationships that meet your business needs
 - support for analytics
-- a Common Data Service for Apps solution that you can install from AppSource
+- a Common Data Service solution that you can install from AppSource

 ## Site-map extensions